annie-qiu26/Spotify-Data-Visualization/README.md

 # Spotify Visualization
 ## Introduction
-These application is going to need data from your Spotify account.
+This application is going to need data from your Spotify account.
 First, you'll need to authenticate it, so Postman can make requests to the API.
 Instructions are found in the app.
 You're going to need two playlists, one with songs you like, and another with songs you dislike.
 When you get the JSON data, put them in the